bestimmaa/MGSplitViewController/README.markdown

-*This fork is includes bugfixes and compatibility with iOS version 8.0*
+*This fork is includes bugfixes and compatibility with iOS 8.0*

 MGSplitViewController
 =====================